 Then I grew up, and sewing faded into the background.

-Howevers, years later, during the pandemic, I bought a sewing machine.
+Only years later, almost without noticing, I began sewing again.
+During the pandemic, I bought a sewing machine.

-I started again without thinking too much about it.
-I would pick up inexpensive fabrics at the market, cut them, unpick them, reshape them.
+And I started creating pieces without thinking too much about it.
+I would go to Porta Palazzo market, the 18th arrondissement in Paris, or Camden in London to pick out inexpensive fabrics, without any clear idea in mind.
+I cut them, unpicked them, reimagined them.
 Sewing became a quiet, essential space.
 Sometimes I began with the fabric, letting it guide me.
 Sometimes I tried to recreate a dress glimpsed on a mannequin.
 Other times, I simply followed instinct.

 Today, my life is made of many things.
-I study, I write, I work in international cooperation.
+I study literature, I write, I work in international cooperation.
 I photograph, I wander.
-And somewhere in between, I sew.
+But somewhere in between, I imagine, design and create dresses.

 This space is just that.
-A small opening for what has always been there.
+A fleeting glance at what has always been there.

 I kept my dresses secret for years, now, it is time to open my wardrobe.